Hi Mareena, It was so fine Flight with Justin was perfect and all team is very cool and pro!!! See ya next time.

 - Balloon Capacity

 - The passenger capacity varies from the sizes of balloons, which is based more on weight and temperature than the number of passengers.
-Our balloon can carry up to 8 passengers per flight.
+Our balloons can carry from 8 - 13 passengers per flight.

 - What to dress